Child Grant

 Northern Dairies Educational Trust

-There are limited funds available for local and international students from developing countries who are facing unexpected or exceptional financial difficulties, through the Northern Dairies Educational Trust.
+Limited funds are available for local and international students from developing countries facing unexpected or exceptional financial difficulties, through the Northern Dairies Educational Trust.

-If you are an International student facing financial hardship you should contact the Financial Support Team by visiting my.hull.ac.uk and explain your circumstances.
+If you are an International student facing financial hardship you should contact the Financial Support Team by opening an enquiry on the Hubble Portal and explain your circumstances.
 If you're eligible we'll send you details on how to apply.

-If you're an International student and you would like to discuss how your financial situation may affect your further stay in the UK please contact our Immigration Advisers on immigration@hull.ac.uk.
+If you're an International student and you would like to discuss how your financial situation may affect your further stay in the UK please contact our Immigration Advisers at vct@hull.ac.uk.

 Sports Excellence Representation Programme